Claim Now or Risk Losing the Ability to Instruct a Solicitor!

 For personal injury lawyers, it is disappointing that newspapers choose to focus on the tiny minority of fraudulent claimants rather than the victims of accidents that should or could have been avoided.
 According to APIL “Even reliance upon the highly questionable Association of British Insurers (ABI) estimate that 7% of whiplash claims are fraudulent or exaggerated, this means that 93 per cent of claims are genuine.”

 Contrary to what the media may lead people to assume, the Government’s Compensation Recovery Unit statistics indicate that the number of compensation claims for whiplash injuries is in fact falling.

 Mr Lidington can bring in these changes at any time.

 If you have been injured in a road traffic accident, do not delay in seeking legal advice to bring a claim as soon as possible, or you risk losing your ability to do so once these proposals are put into force.

-If you have been injured in an accident and would like information on how our specialist injury lawyers; Gary Whitaker, Penelope Heighton and Rebekah Baty can help, please contact us on 01392 285000 for free legal advice.
+If you have been injured in an accident and would like information on how our specialist injury lawyers; Darren White, Penelope Heighton and Rebekah Baty can help, please contact us on 01392 285000 for free legal advice.